redpanda-data/connect/website/docs/components/caches/redis_cuckoo.md

 :::caution BETA
 This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.
 :::
-Use a Redis instance as a probabilistic cache.
+Use a Redis instance as a probabilistic cache using cuckoo filters.

 <Tabs defaultValue="common" values={[